Chapter 1 : Deals and the Fine Print

 "Ah," it sighed.
 "That's the spot."

-Do I do it and regret it later or do I not do it and wish I did.?
+I turned towards the lounge room and hesitated.
+Should I do it and regret it, or not do it and wish I did?

 I nearly run to the lounge room.
 I think when she gave it to us, Nina knew.
 I think she knew that I'd need someone or something to talk to.
-Just to get things off my chest.
-At the time I thought it was a stupid gift but now I am thankful.
-But then again, it's the only thing we shared left in the flat.
-It holds the strongest memories.
+This mirror knows everything about me, but it also knows everything about him.
+It holds nearly all our memories.

 I decide I don't care and I yank off the black sheet covering my reflection.
 As soon as the sheet is gone, the mirror wakes up.